adrelanos/Privacy-and-Security-Focused-Browser/README.md

 **Can I add my own custom preferences to change Tor Browser behavior?**

- Yes, but this could degrade security and privacy.
-See; Normalizing Tor Browser behavior.
+ Yes, but this could degrade security and privacy. see: Normalizing Tor Browser behavior.

 **I have an idea to improve Tor Browser without Tor's security in Qubes.
 Can is submit patch?**